matthias-stemmler/annimate/docs/user-guide/src/export.md

 #### Excel Files

 The `.xlsx` files produced by Annimate can be opened directly in Microsoft Excel or any other spreadsheet tool that supports the Excel file format.
-It contains two separate worksheets:
+They contain two separate worksheets:

 - **Data**: This contains the actual exported data.
-Note that it includes a header row, so the row number displayed by Excel is offset by one compared to the number of the match.
+Note that it includes a header row, so the row number displayed by Excel is one more than the number of the match.
 In order to include the number of the match, add a ["Number" column](columns/number.md).
 - **Information**: This contains some information about the export that helps you document and reproduce it:
   - The query
-  - The query language: "AQL latest" or "AQL (compatibility mode)" as described above
+  - The query language: "AQL (latest)" or "AQL (compatibility mode)" as described above
   - The list of corpora
   - Which version of Annimate was used to produce the export

 ## What's Next?

+In order to learn about the different types of columns, start with [Number](columns/number.md).

 In order to save and resume your work or collaborate with others, learn about [Working With Projects](projects.md).